oacastefanita/RecorderFramework/README.md

 ```

 ### Create App Group
-To set up a shared app group
-Open the Capabilities tab of your project in Xcode.
+To set up a shared app group open the Capabilities tab of your project in Xcode.
 Enable the App Groups capability.
 This adds an entitlement file (if needed) to the selected target and adds the com.apple.security.application-groups entitlement to that file.e information, see Configuring App Groups in App Distribution Guide.

 Import RecorderFramework  in AppDelegate.